 Let’s take a closer look.
 All-cash payment sets you up for higher potential profits.
 Remember though, that buying a property like this requires more capital.
 As a beginner, you might lack sufficient funds.
 Opting for the mortgage loan means you should expect smaller profits, but also encounter some of these benefits:

-• You have more leverage to buy rental properties.
+• You have more leverage to buy units.

 • Typically, mortgage loans for income properties finance any type of property (from condos to townhouses).

 • You are able to use your rental income as a way to pay off the mortgage.